anuj-glitch/Hackathon-Ranked-10/README.md

 ## Solution approach:
 - Approached as a Text Generation Problem; where a sequence of words is used to predict the next word
-- Each user in the training set was replicated 3 times, i.e. sequence of the 10 challenges solved and their three labels (for 11th, 12th and 13th challenges).
+- Each user data in the training set was replicated 3 times, i.e. sequence of the 10 challenges solved and their three labels (for 11th, 12th and 13th challenges).
 - All the challenges were label encoded
 - Now we had a multiclassification problem with 5606 classes and around 200k observations
 - The classification is done using BiDirectional LSTM.
 This model was optimised (size of embedding was tuned)
-- Further we tried using BiDirectional GRU.
-Here as well, embedding sizes were tuned.
-- Finally we ensembled 6 models (3 LSTM with different embedding size & 3 GRU with different embedding sizes)
 - During test time, we obtained a probability distribution for each sequence.
 Then, chose top-3 argmax probabilities as 11th, 12th and 13th challenges predicted.